blackstarnet/blackstarnet.github.io/README.md

-Note: This rep is Moon theme mirrored by the Jekyll and its creator.
+Note from BSN Staff: This rep is Moon theme mirrored by the Jekyll and its creator.
 All credit for the theme goes to them.
 Below is all the detail about the project.
-Below is the information of where you can find the original links.
+Below is the information of the original theme and its creators.

 ----